SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/index.md

 ### Status

-The NPC Best Practices Group does not have a current timeline for Grantmaking resources.
+The NPC Best Practices Group is working on a timeline for Grantmaking resources.